 Photography Permission Policy

-Periodically, LCM takes photographs and video of Museum visitors and activities for use in promotional and editorial material.
-With admission into the Museum, you give permission to the museum for the recording of photographs and/or video of yourself and your dependents.
-You grant the museum all rights to use these still or moving images for educational, promotional, advertising and other purposes which advance the overall mission of the museum.
+LCM regularly takes photographs and video of Museum visitors and activities for use in promotional and editorial material.
+By purchasing tickets and with admission into the Museum, you give permission to the Museum for the recording of photographs and/or video of yourself and your dependents.
+You grant the Museum all rights to use these still or moving images for educational, promotional, advertising, and other purposes which advance the overall mission of the Museum.
 All rights to the photographs and video belong to the Museum.
-Children are never identified by name.
+Children are never identified by name unless permitted by caregivers.

 We do not have a coat check, however free lockers are available for easy access to belongings.
 Lockers are located on level one of the Museum.